wdi-sg/project-2/README.md

-# Where is the Nearest?
+# Multi Business Locator

-This is a new search engine which looks for multiple local businesses, such as restaurants, bookstores etc. Enter them in the search fields in decreasing order of priority.
+This is a new search engine which looks for multiple local businesses, such as restaurants, bookstores etc, simultaneously.
+Enter them in the search fields in decreasing order of priority.

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) Project #2: Building Your First Full-stack Application

 ## Getting Started

-### Wireframes

-Provide instructions here about how to get your project running on our local machine.
-Do we just need to clone and open a certain file or do we need to install anything first.
+**Link to Site:**

 ### Prerequisites

-What is needed to install and run the project, how do we install them
+After cloning the project, run `yarn install` in command line to install the required dependencies listed in package.json.

 ```
 Code example